justinGLC/lab2-branching-and-merging/recipe.md

 1. Preheat the oven to 350°F (175°C).
 2. In a large bowl, whisk together the flour, sugar, cocoa powder, chocolate chips, ground cinnamon and vanilla extract.
-3. ...

-## Additional Directions by Alice:
-4. In a separate bowl, beat the eggs and add them to the mixture.
+3. In a separate bowl, beat the eggs and add them to the mixture.
 Stir until well combined.
-5. Gradually add the milk and vegetable oil to the mixture, continuing to stir.
+4. Gradually add the milk and vegetable oil to the mixture, continuing to stir.
-6. Add a tablespoon of instant coffee to the dry ingredients for a hint of mocha flavour.
+5. Add a tablespoon of instant coffee to the dry ingredients for a hint of mocha flavour.
-7. Mix in a handful of chocolate chunks for extra indulgence.
+6. Mix in a handful of chocolate chunks for extra indulgence.
-8. Pour the batter into a greased and floured 9x13-inch baking pan.
+7. Pour the batter into a greased and floured 9x13-inch baking pan.